wsdjeg/zettelkasten.nvim/README.md

 | ---------------- | ----------------------------- |
 | zettelkasten     | fuzzy find zettelkasten notes |
 | zettelkasten_tag | fuzzy find zettelkasten tags  |

+## Calendar extension

+zettelkasten.nvim also provides an extension for [calendar.nvim](https://github.com/wsdjeg/calendar.nvim).
+It highlights dates that have Zettelkasten notes associated with them.

+When pressing `<Enter>` on a date in the calendar, the following actions are available:

+1. Create a daily note
+2. Browse daily notes

 ## Debug